Wali-Zaidi/CowlarTestSuite/README.md

 ## Usage

 Running the application is as simple as installing it.
-Simply navigate to the frontend and backend, in different terminals on your IDE, and in both type **"npm start"**.
+Simply navigate to the frontend and backend, in different terminals on your IDE, and in both type:

+      npm start

 This will start the react application on the frontend, and for the backend, will start the server.

  ## Features